In this post, you’ll learn exactly how to create and implement an effective digital marketing strategy step-by-step.

 Don’t forget that part of your evaluation should be to look for new channels you can add to your strategy.

-It’s always a good idea to take a look at your competitor’s strategies and identify which of their strategies you can include in your marketing mix.
+It’s always a good idea to look at your competitor’s strategies and identify which strategies you can include in your marketing mix.

 A digital marketing strategy is a plan that describes in detail how to use various digital marketing channels to grow your business.